RareSkills/blog/generate-ethereum-address-from-private-key-python/generate-ethereum-address-from-private-key-python.md

 The same thing can be accomplished faster by rolling a 16-sided dice 64 times and writing out the hex string that is produced character by character.
 Be mindful that most dice don't have a representation for the number zero, so you'll have to subtract 1 from each result.

-If you only have traditional six-sided, you can write out a string in base 6 (don't forget to subtract 1 from each roll) and do a base conversion to binary.
+If you only have traditional six-sided dice, you can write out a string in base 6 (don't forget to subtract 1 from each roll) and do a base conversion to binary.
 You'll need to keep rolling until you have at least 256 bits for your private key.
 If you are particularly paranoid about randomness, you can use casino grade dice.

 Be cautious using the built-in random number library for Python.
 It's not intended to be cryptographically secure.
 We recommend familiarizing yourself with [cryptographically secure randomness](https://www.google.com/search?q=cryptographically+secure+randomness) if you are new to the topic.